microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationrubric-update.md

 Update the properties of an [educationRubric](../resources/educationrubric.md) object.

-Patching a rubric attached to an assignment (```PATCH /education/me/assignments/{id}/rubric```) is only possible before the assignment is published, and what is patched is actually the original rubric that exists under ```/education/users/{id}/rubrics```.
+Updating a rubric attached to an assignment (`PATCH /education/me/assignments/{id}/rubric`) is only possible before the assignment is published, and what is updated is actually the original rubric that exists under `/education/users/{id}/rubrics`.
 After the assignment is published, an immutable copy of the rubric is made that is attached to that specific assignment.
-That rubric can be retrieved using [```GET /education/me/assignments/{id}/rubric```](educationrubric-get.md), but it cannot be patched.
+That rubric can be retrieved using [GET /education/me/assignments/{id}/rubric](educationrubric-get.md), but it cannot be updated.

 ## Permissions